Updated January 8, 2021

 Programming is scheduled to begin, on a limited basis beginning July 1, and classes will be conducted following strict social distancing guidelines as recommended by the CDC.

 Outside Details - suspended (unless emergency)

-Screening and Sanitation: Enhanced Screening of all staff to include the requirement of staff to sign an attestation of no known illness questionnaire, and have temperature checks with Temporal Thermometers prior to entry into the facility.
+Screening and Sanitation: Enhanced Screening of all staff to include the requirement of staff to sign an attestation of no known illness questionnaire, and have temperature checks prior to entry into the facility.
 Further, Portal Sergeants are required to wear gloves and observe hand washing requirements and other sanitation measures as communicated.
 As an added measure, mats have been placed at all facilities for sanitizing shoe soles upon entry and exit.

 Single-ply and two-ply sneeze/cough masks have been distributed to all staff.